PedroManse/devaps/README.md

 ```

 # Size
-## Measure the size of a directories or files
+Measure the size of a directories or files<br>
 ```shell
 $size .
 1314.45Mib